Copyright law of Canada: Extension of copyright term

 Under the conditions of the Trans-Pacific Partnership trade agreement the copyright term would have been extended to life plus 70 years.
 Although it was signed by Canada in February 2016, this treaty was not ratified, and did not go into effect.
 Under its successor, the Comprehensive and Progressive Agreement for Trans-Pacific Partnership, Canada's copyright term did not change.

-Canada continues to hold to the Berne Convention standard, which is life of the author plus 50 years.
+Canada continued to hold to the Berne Convention standard, which is life of the author plus 50 years.
 In addition the Berne Convention provides that extensions of terms will not have the effect of reviving previously expired copyrights.
 Article 14.6 of the TRIPs Agreement makes similar provision for the rights of performers and producers in sound recordings.

-The United States-Mexico-Canada Agreement proposed the extension of Canada's copyright term to life plus 70 years, while performances and sound recordings will be protected for 75 years.
+The United States–Mexico–Canada Agreement proposed the extension of Canada's copyright term to life plus 70 years, while performances and sound recordings will be protected for 75 years.
 It has been signed and ratified.
 This agreement replaces the North American Free Trade Agreement.
 In its May 2019 report, the Standing Committee on Canadian Heritage has recommended that the extension be implemented.
 The bill introduced to implement the USMCA did not include the extension language.
 This was reportedly done to allow a transition period to determine the best way to meet the extension obligation.
 A commitment to the obligation was included in the 2022 Canadian federal budget.

-The extension of Canada's copyright term to life plus 70 years was formalized via amendment to the Copyright Act on 23 June 2022, which comes into force on 30 December 2022, but does not revive expired copyright.
+The extension of Canada's copyright term to life plus 70 years was formalized via amendment to the Copyright Act on 23 June 2022, which came into force on 30 December 2022, but did not revive expired copyright.

 The Writers' Union of Canada has expressed strong support for copyright extension.
 Canadian singer/songwriter Bryan Adams argues that extensions may increase profits to intermediaries such as major record labels, but do not benefit the actual creators of copyrighted works.
 He believes that copyright law should include a change to revert rights back to the creator after 25 years.
-Proponents of a strong public domain argue that extending copyright terms will further limit creativity and argue that “there is no evidence to suggest that the private benefits of copyright term extensions ever outweigh the costs to the public.”
-The Canadian Confederation of Library Associations disagrees with the extension.
+Proponents of a strong public domain argue that extending copyright terms will further limit creativity and argue that "there is no evidence to suggest that the private benefits of copyright term extensions ever outweigh the costs to the public."
+The Canadian Federation of Library Associations disagrees with the extension.
 But it believes some of the problems can be mitigated by, among other things, requiring each work be formally registered in order to receive the 20 year extension.